 *Flushing: when new leaves are first developing until they expand and harden

 - always follow label instructions for the safe and effective use of the product

 - only apply pesticides if psyllids have been observed or are known to be in your neighborhood

 - only apply insecticides to host plants of psyllids (citrus and closely related hosts)

-- avoid using insecticides during blooming periods to limit impacts on bees
+- avoid using insecticides during blooming periods to limit impacts on pollinators

 - good coverage, including undersides of leaves, is important for foliar sprays

-- If Tamarixia wasps have been released near your home, then use the soft insecticides (oils and soaps) that are safer for the Tamaraxia and be sure and control ants (UC IPM guidelines for ant control).
+- If Tamarixia wasps have been released near your home, then use softer insecticides (oils and soaps) that are safer for the Tamaraxia and be sure to control ants (UC IPM guidelines for ant control).